Harishanan/Machine-Learning-HPC-/README.md

 ## Creating Prometheus Systemd file
 In this section I created a service file that sets up its startup and states its service type and users.
 I then reloaded the system to confirm the setup.
 The code used will be included in the appendix of the READ.ME FILE.

- ./prometheus –config.file=prometheus.yml (or) ./prometheus – launches the Prometheus server
+ *./prometheus –config.file=prometheus.yml (or) ./prometheus – launches the Prometheus server*

 ## Verification
 As the default configuration for the prometheus the local host on port 9090 we can verify that its up by accessing http://server-ip-address:9090.on our web browser.
 When the prometheus interface was displayed I could see if was configure correctly

+## Installing Grafana
+Grafana was then installed by following a similar process which was adding the Grafana repository to the system and then installing it and updating the packages by using the *get-update* and *apt-get* commands.
+Followed by enabling the server using the enable command.
+The password for Grafana was then changed to using the *sudo grafana-cli admin reset-admin-password* command